 So glad I did.
 It’s not nearly as difficult to make this dish as it seems.
 There are a few tips that will help you get super crispy chicken wings, and the sauce comes together easily and with so much flavor.

-I often have a hard time deciding between these chicken wings and these American BBQ Wings.
+I often have a hard time deciding between these chicken wings and these Baked BBQ Wings.
 Such a problem to have.

 The Key to Super Crispy Fried Chicken